micwik/ArnLib/doc/Description.md

-If the ArnItem is in a closed state when the _mode_ change is done, the added modes will be stored and the real _mode_ change is done when the ArnItem is opened to an _Arn Data Object_.
+If the ArnItem is in a closed state when the _mode_ change is done, the added modes will be stored and the real _mode_ change is done when the ArnItem is opened to an _ARN Data Object_.
 This implies that ArnItems can benefit from _mode_ settings before being opened.

 If the _general mode_ change is done to a [shared](#gen_shareArnobj) object, the change